niks3089/tech-blog/content/posts/using-unikernels-in-solana.md

 #### Compilation

 When a developer submits a Solana smart contract, it is first compiled into a binary along with the Hermit unikernel.
 This compilation produces a standalone unikernel binary that encapsulates the smart contract and the minimal runtime needed to execute it.
-Deployment: The compiled binary is then deployed to a Solana node or a cluster of nodes.
+The compiled binary is then deployed to a Solana node or a cluster of nodes.
 Each node is capable of executing the unikernel binary in a controlled environment, such as a virtual machine (VM) or a container, ensuring isolation and security.
-Execution:

 #### Runtime Execution
 The deployed unikernel runs as a userspace process on the node.
 The Hermit unikernel provides the necessary runtime environment, executing the smart contract logic while handling low-level operations like memory management, input/output, and networking.